K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 sudo echo "10.10.11.249 crafty.htb" | sudo tee -a /etc/hosts
 ```

+## Enumeration

 When we go to the website we find a web page about a game called Crafty.

 ![Crafty website](/images/HTB-Crafty/crafty-webpage.png)

 There is nothing interesting on the web application so far.
 I turned my attention to the Minecraft server.
-I google `minecraft 1.16.5 vulnerability` and found that there is a Log4j exploit for it with [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).
+When searching `minecraft 1.16.5 vulnerability` we find that there is a Log4j exploit for it with [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).

+> `play.crafty.htb` redirects us to the main website.

 ![Minecraft Log4j exploit](/images/HTB-Crafty/log4j-Minecraft.png)

 We then find a PoC for the exploit at this [Github repo](https://github.com/kozmer/log4j-shell-poc?source=post_page-----316a735a306d--------------------------------).

-After checking the content of `poc.py` I see that it is using `String cmd="/bin/sh";` which will not work on Windows.
-I asked ChatGPT to make it Windows compatible and it changed it to `String cmd="cmd.exe";`.
+After checking the content of `poc.py` we notice that it is using `String cmd="/bin/sh";` which will not work on Windows.
+In order to make it Windows compatible we change that line to `String cmd="cmd.exe";`.

 ![Log4j PoC content](/images/HTB-Crafty/log4j-poc-content.png)

 ![Log4j PoC content change](/images/HTB-Crafty/poc-python-change.png)

-On the exploit page, you can read: "**Note:** For this to work, the extracted java archive has to be named: `jdk1.8.0_20`, and be in the same directory."
+On the exploit page, we read: "**Note:** For this to work, the extracted java archive has to be named: `jdk1.8.0_20`, and be in the same directory."

-Going to the official website provided on the Github page we need to create an account.
-After searching around we found some java archives on https://repo.huaweicloud.com/java/
+Going to the website provided on the Github page we are required to create an account.
+After searching around we found some java archives on https://repo.huaweicloud.com/java/.

-For a quick download and setup use the commands below
+For a quick download and setup use the commands below.

 ```
 #Make sure to download it in the log4j-shell-poc directory